ContestedWheel/Achievement-BD/README.md

 Copy and paste the `__init__.py, cog.py,` files into the achievements folder.

 Open your `config.yml` file and go down to the packages section.
-Add ballsdex.packages.achievements as an item in the packages section.
+Add ballsdex.packages.achievements as in the packages section.
 Open Discord and type b.reload achievements and b.reloadtree